ulrikpedersen/automatic-carnival/doc/migration/to-9.4/empty-attrs.rst

 Reading - client side
 ---------------------

-When clients read from **read-only** spectrum and image attributes with empty values, clients will receive an empty sequence instead of a :obj:`None` value.
-For :class:`~tango.CmdArgType.DevString` and :class:`~tango.CmdArgType.DevEnum` types, the "sequence" is a :obj:`tuple`, while other types get a :obj:`numpy.ndarray` by default.
+When clients read from spectrum and image attributes with empty values, clients will now receive an empty sequence instead of a :obj:`None` value.
+For :class:`~tango.CmdArgType.DevString` and :class:`~tango.CmdArgType.DevEnum` types, the *sequence* is a :obj:`tuple`, while other types get a :obj:`numpy.ndarray` by default.

-There is a subtle inconsistency in PyTango 9.3.x - **read-write** spectrum attributes already returned empty sequences instead of :obj:`None` values.
+There is a subtle inconsistency in PyTango 9.3.x - empty **read-only** spectrum and image attributes always returned :obj:`None` values, but **read-write** spectrum attributes *can* return empty sequences instead of :obj:`None` values.
+It depends on the set point (written value) stored for the attribute - if it is non-empty, then the client gets an empty sequence.
+This is shown in the examples below.
 From PyTango 9.4.x, the behaviour is more consistent.

 .. warning::
     Reading attributes of any type can still produce a :obj:`None` value if the quality is :class:`~tango.AttrQuality.ATTR_INVALID`.
 Client-side code should
     always be prepared for this.
-This behaviour is unchanged in PyTango 9.4.x (an exception being the fix for enumerated types using the high-level API).
+This behaviour is unchanged in PyTango 9.4.x (an exception being the fix for enumerated types using the high-level API, so that they also return :obj:`None`).

 .. note::
     It is possible to get the data returned in other container types using the